State of the Markets

 The convertible debt market saw its best quarter ever with more than $57B of issuance in Q2.
 This pushed total first half issuance to $68B — outpacing 2019’s full year total.
 Tech led the way with $22B of issuances as notable tech giants — some of which were recent unicorns — tapped the debt markets to add liquidity in size.
 After shutting down in March, companies raced to issue converts, and this trend only accelerated as credit spreads and equity markets recovered.
 Additionally, supply dynamics played a role, with low-leverage corporates tapping bond markets to shore up balance sheets.

-This material including, without limitation, to the statistical information herein along with the analytical insights and anticipated impacts contained, is provided for informational purposes only.
+This material including, without limitation, to the statistical information herein, is provided for informational purposes only.
 The material is based in part on information from third-party sources that we believe to be reliable but which have not been independently verified by us, and for this reason, we do not represent that the information is accurate or complete.
 The information should not be viewed as tax, investment, legal or other advice, nor is it to be relied on in making an investment or other decision.
 You should obtain relevant and specific professional advice before making any investment decision.
 Nothing relating to the material should be construed as a solicitation, offer or recommendation to acquire or dispose of any investment or to engage in any other transaction.